-CWAA has an active interschool athletic program, the Calgary Independent Schools Athletic Association, which enables students to develop their athletic skills and experience healthy team participation.
+CWAA has an active interschool athletic program, the Calgary Independent Schools Athletic Association (CISAA), which enables students to develop their athletic skills and experience healthy team participation.

 Athletic teams participate in volleyball, soccer, basketball, badminton, flag football, floor hockey, track and field, and other team sports.
 To find out more about CWAA’s Athletics program please visit the Athletics page on our website.